mantzavinos004/Guide404/README.txt

 The first task, System Update, should be executed once every sixth hour.
 This is indicated by the entry 0 */6 in the hour column.
 The task is executed by the script update_software.sh, whose path is given in the last column.

 The second task, Execute Scripts, is to be executed every first day of the month at midnight.
 This is indicated by the entries 0 and 0 in the minute and hour columns and 1 in the days-of-the-month column.
 The task is executed by the run_scripts.sh script, whose path is given in the last column.

+BACKUP AND RESTORE
+When backing up data on an Ubuntu system, we have several options, including:
+Rsync   (open source tool that allows fast-secure backups, only transfers the data that have changed) Deja Dup     (simple)
+Duplicity      (like Rsync but adds encryption)
+On Ubuntu systems, you can use additional encryption tools like GnuPG, eCryptfs, or LUKS to add another layer of protection to your backups.

+Rsync usage:
+sudo apt install rsync -y
+rsync -av /path/to/mydirectory user@backup_server:/path/to/backup/directory
+(backups entire directory, -a for archive to preserve te original file attributes and -v for verbose to provide a detailed output of the progress)

+rsync -avz --backup --backup-dir=/path/to/backup/folder --delete /path/to/mydirectory user@backup_server:/path/to/backup/directory
+(With this, we back up the mydirectory to the remote backup_server, preserving the original file attributes, timestamps, and permissions, and enabled compression (-z) for faster transfers.
+The --backup option creates incremental backups in the directory /path/to/backup/folder, and the --delete option removes files from the remote host that is no longer present in the source directory.)

+If we want to restore our directory from our backup server to our local directory, we can use the following command: athleticKid@htb[/htb]$ rsync -av user@remote_host:/path/to/backup/directory /path/to/mydirectory

+If you want to secure tha transmission use a protocol like SSH: rsync -avz -e ssh /path/to/mydirectory user@backup_server:/path/to/backup/directory

+Auto-Synchronization
+To enable auto-synchronization using rsync, you can use a combination of cron and rsync to automate the synchronization process.

+Therefore we create a new script called RSYNC_Backup.sh, which will trigger the rsync command to sync our local directory with the remote one.
+However, because we are using a script to perform SSH for the rsync connection, we need to configure key-based authentication.
+This is to bypass the need to input our password when connecting with SSH.

+First, we generate a key pair for our user. athleticKid@htb[/htb]$ ssh-keygen -t rsa -b 2048 (default location is ~/.ssh/id_rsa)
+(Then you need to copy the public key to the remote server) athleticKid@htb[/htb]$ ssh-copy-id user@backup_server Now you can create the script: nano RSYNC_Backup.sh

+#!/bin/bash
+rsync -avz -e ssh /path/to/mydirectory user@backup_server:/path/to/backup/directory
+chmod +x RSYNC_Backup.sh

+Then create a crontab that tells cron to run the script every hour at 0th minute athleticKid@htb[/htb]$ crontab -e
+0 * * * * /path/to/RSYNC_Backup.sh

+FILE SYSTEM MANAGEMENT